pbeaucage/AFL-hardware/LoaderV2Docs/InRobotModule.md

 {{includetext: "[![](models/AFL-101-002-01-1A.stl)](models/AFL-101-002-01-1A.stl){previewpage}", if: targetformat is html}}

 * 3D print the [AFL Actuator Frame](AFLActuatorFrame.md){Qty: 1}, [Actuator Piston Arm](AFLActuatorPistonArm.md){Qty: 1}, and [Actuator Full-Up Microswitch Arm](AFLActuatorFullUpMicroswitchArm.md){Qty: 1}.
 Tap the two #4-40 holes in the microswitch arm using a [4-40 tap]{Qty: 1, Cat: tool} and the two #2-56 holes  each on the arm and frame using a [2-56 tap]{Qty: 1, Cat: tool}.
-* Prepare the [pneumatic clamp](Parts.yaml#PneumaticClamp){Qty: 1} by removing the two 1/8" NPT plugs from the rear fitting holes using a [SIZE hex key]{Qty: 1, cat: tool}, switching them into the side holes, and installing two [1/8" NPT x 1/4" tube push connectors](Parts.yaml#PushConnector18NPTto14Tube){Qty: 2} into the NPT holes.
+* Prepare the [pneumatic clamp](Parts.yaml#PneumaticClamp){Qty: 1} by removing the two 1/8" NPT plugs from the rear fitting holes using a [3/16" hex key]{Qty: 1, cat: tool}.
+These plugs are installed with thread lock compound and a substantial amount of force is needed to remove them.
+Move them into the side holes, and install two [1/8" NPT x 1/4" tube push connectors](Parts.yaml#PushConnector18NPTto14Tube){Qty: 2} into the NPT holes.
 Use [teflon pipe thread tape]{Qty: some} on connections.
 >! *Caution*
 >!
 >!
 The orifices inside the actuator are tiny, and bits of PTFE or other debris can become plugged in there.
 This can be fatal to the actuator in the worst case, and in the best case results in a very tedious job unjamming the small holes.
 Be careful to not put thread tape on the first few turns of the thread that engage to avoid shredding the tape and be vigilant to remove any debris.
-Be diligent, too, about threading tape on in the correct direction (in the rotation direction of the fitting)
+Be diligent, too, about threading tape on in the correct direction (in the rotation direction of the fitting).
+The recommended McMaster fittings have a rubber o-ring that eliminate the need for tape.
-* Mount the two switches from the interlock harness to the frame (down switch) and arm (up switch) using [#2-56 screws, 1/2" long](Parts.yaml#256Screw12inSS){Qty:4} and a [SIZE FOR 256 hex wrench]{Qty: 1, Cat: tool}.
+* Mount the two switches from the interlock harness to the frame (down switch) and full-up microswitch arm (up switch) using [#2-56 screws, 1/2" long](Parts.yaml#256Screw12inSS){Qty:4} and a [SIZE FOR 256 hex wrench]{Qty: 1, Cat: tool}.
 You may need to use [#2-56 nuts, hex](Parts.yaml#256NutSS){Qty: 2} on the frame.
 * Mount the prepared pneumatic clamp to the back of the actuator frame using 4 [1/4"-20 socket head cap screws, 2" long](Parts.yaml#1420Screw2inSS){Qty: 4}, [1/4" washers](Parts.yaml#1420WasherSS){Qty: 8}, [1/4"-20 nuts](Parts.yaml#1420NutSS){Qty: 4}.
 Test the fit into the deck slot, you sometimes need [1/4" washers] between the frame and the actuator to increase the gap so that the assembly fits well.
 * Mount the full-up microswitch arm with the attached switch to the left side of the frame using 2 [#4-40 screws, 1/2" long](Parts.yaml#440Screw12inSS){Qty: 2}.
-* Using a [long 3/16" hex head driver]{Qty: 1, Cat:tool} and 2 [1/4"-20 socket head cap screws, 1/2" long](Parts.yaml#1420Screw12inSS){Qty:2}, mount the assembled valve box to the left side of the frame.
+* Using a [long 3/16" hex head driver]{Qty: 1, Cat:tool} and 2 [1/4"-20 socket head cap screws, 3/4" long](Parts.yaml#1420Screw12inSS){Qty:2}, mount the assembled valve box to the left side of the frame.
 Pay attention to the wire routing.
+The two dangling connectors should exit the frame/box junction at the back.
-* Using a [wrench size for 3/8" bolt]{Qty: 1, Cat: tool}, mount the [Actuator Piston Arm] to the actuator.
+* Using a [3/16" hex key]{Qty: 1, Cat: tool}, mount the [Actuator Piston Arm] to the actuator.
 Be cautious with this mounting.
 It needs to be firm, but not so firm you crack the arm.
 It should resist a moderate rotational force from the end of the arm without slipping.

 ## Install the piston and catch into the frame {pagestep}